NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 Now let's look into UTF-8, which also uses variable-width encoding.

-In UTF-8, the number of bytes it takes to store a code point correspond to the range of the value.
+In UTF-8, the number of bytes it takes to store a code point corresponds to the range of the value.
 Code points from `U+0000` to `U+007F` are stored in 1 byte, ranges from `U+0080` to `U+07FF` are stored in 2 bytes, and so on.

 - `U+00000` - `U+00007F`: 1 Byte
 - `U+00080` - `U+0007FF`: 2 Bytes